Rugby union in Wales: The Welsh revival 1930-1939

-Post-war Welsh rugby 1945-1959
+Post-war resurgence, halcyon 1950s and the changes of the 1960s

+Schoolchildren from Lewis School, Pengam compete at a lineout in 1951 (left) and a Rugby themed dance at Whitchurch Rugby Club in 1952 (right).

 The post-war years saw strong club teams emerge, but it wasn't until the 1950s that a true blend of players could be produced to translate club success into international victories.
 The coming of television saw an upsurge in popularity for the national team, but a decline in club support.
 Success was gained in the Five Nations Championship, Wales supplied many players to the ranks of the British Lions and New Zealand was beaten for the last time that century.

 The decades following on from the Second World War were a boom time for Welsh rugby, though it took until the 1950s for the benefits to be seen on the playing fields.
 Although Britain was suffering from a post-war slump, attendance figures at club grounds saw an increase as rugby was again embraced as a spectator sport.
 Towns and villages which had seen their club disbanded during wartime saw their teams re-established.
 The WRU had 104 member clubs during the 1946-47 season; by the mid fifties there were 130, even though the Union had done nothing to relax its strict membership regulations.